5T33Z0/OC-Little-Translated/Content/04_Fixing_Sleep_and_Wake_Issues/Changing_Hibernation_Modes/README.md

     ls -lO /private/var/vm/sleepimage
     ```

-    The default output should be:
+    The default output should contain permissions to read and write:

     ```bash
     -rw------  1 root  wheel  <size> <date> /private/var/vm/sleepimage
     ```

+    If the file is read-only, it would look like this:

+    ```bash
+    -r--------  1 root  wheel  <size> <date> /private/var/vm/sleepimage
+    ```

-    If the file is write-read-only, you can use the following commands to restore the default value:
+    If it's read-only, enter the following commands to restore the read and write privileges:

     ```bash
     sudo chmod 600 /private/var/vm/sleepimage
     sudo chown root:wheel /private/var/vm/sleepimage
     ```

 2. Next, you need to set short timer values to test hibernation:

     ```bash